secretGeek/til/powershell/find_todos.md

 		findtext ("TODO" + ":|\[_\]")
 	}

-...which relies on my ever-evoling sense of 'findtext'
+...which relies on my ever-evolving sense of 'findtext'

-Currently something like....
+Currently something like.... (this is dynamically loaded from util)

 	function findtext($pattern)
 	{